Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 I'm happy to put that on the record.

-How can you panic at it and take that out tonight?
+I reckon you'll panic at it and take that out tonight.

 I don't want to offend anyone.

-Yeah, I panic at it by taking out bits of thing might offend Dave panic at it is by any
+Yeah, I panic edict by taking out bits I think might offend.

-So he wore camouflage fatigues, swastikers and bootproof vest, loved his bootproof vest
+So he wore camouflage fatigues, swastikers and bulletproof vests.

 He had become increasingly paranoid.